ZoomTen/fvwm2-sgi/README.md

 This is a FVWM2 theme that simulates the look and feel of the default window manager in Silicon Graphics systems, 4DWM.
 Or at least, my take on it anyway.
 It is based on [Carl Svensson's](https://datagubbe.se/) SGI-esque config, linked at the bottom of this readme.

+Also check out [my GRUB theme](https://github.com/ZoomTen/sgi-esque-grub-theme) to go with it.

 ![FVWM2-SGI](.fvwm/screenshot.png)

 ## What it comes with